CYP2C9: Additional variants

 Not all clinically significant genetic variant alleles have been registered by PharmVar.
 For example, in a 2017 study, the variant rs2860905 showed stronger association with warfarin sensitivity (<4 mg/day) than common variants CYP2C9*2 and CYP2C9*3.
-Allele A (23% global frequency) is associated with decreased dose of warfarin as compared to the allele G (77% global frequency).
-Another variant, rs4917639, according to a 2009 study, has strong effect on warfarin sensitivity, almost the same as if CYP2C9*2 and CYP2C9*3 were combined into a single allele.
+Allele A (23% global frequency) is associated with a decreased dose of warfarin as compared to the allele G (77% global frequency).
+Another variant, rs4917639, according to a 2009 study, has a strong effect on warfarin sensitivity, almost the same as if CYP2C9*2 and CYP2C9*3 were combined into a single allele.
 The C allele at rs4917639 has 19% global frequency.
 Patients with the CC or CA genotype may require decreased dose of warfarin as compared to patients with the wild-type AA genotype.
 Another variant, rs7089580 with T allele having 14% global frequency, is associated with increased CYP2C9 gene expression.
-Carriers of AT and TT genotypes at rs7089580 had increased CYP2C9 expression levels comparing to wild-type AA genotype.
-Increased gene expression due to rs7089580 T allele leads to increased rate of warfarin metabolism and increased warfarin dose requirements.
+Carriers of AT and TT genotypes at rs7089580 had increased CYP2C9 expression levels compared to wild-type AA genotype.
+Increased gene expression due to rs7089580 T allele leads to an increased rate of warfarin metabolism and increased warfarin dose requirements.
 In a study published in 2014, the AT genotype showed slightly higher expression than TT, but both much higher than AA.
-Another variant, rs1934969 (in studies of 2012 and 2014) have been shown to affect the ability to metabolize losartan: carriers of TT genotype have increased CYP2C9 hydroxylation capacity for losartan comparing to AA genotype, and, as a result, lower metabolic ratio of losartan, i.e. faster losartan metabolism.
+Another variant, rs1934969 (in studies of 2012 and 2014) have been shown to affect the ability to metabolize losartan: carriers of the TT genotype have increased CYP2C9 hydroxylation capacity for losartan comparing to AA genotype, and, as a result, the lower metabolic ratio of losartan, i.e., faster losartan metabolism.